getsentry/sentry-kubernetes/README.md

 - `SENTRY_K8S_INTEGRATION_GKE_ENABLED` - if set to `1`, enable the [GKE](https://cloud.google.com/kubernetes-engine/) integration.
 Default is `0` (disabled).

   The GKE integration will attempt to fetch GKE/GCE metadata from [the GCP metadata server](https://cloud.google.com/compute/docs/metadata/overview), such as project name, cluster name, and cluster location.

+### Client-side Filters

+If you don't want to report certain kinds of events to Sentry, you can configure client-side filters.

+- Event Reason: filtering by `Event.Reason` field.

+  `SENTRY_K8S_FILTER_OUT_EVENT_REASONS` is a comma separated set of Reason values.
+If the event's Reason is in that list, the event will be dropped.
+By default, the following reasons are filtered out: `DockerStart`, `KubeletStart`, `NodeSysctlChange`, `ContainerdStart`.

+- Event Source: filtering by `Event.Source.Component` field.

+  `SENTRY_K8S_FILTER_OUT_EVENT_SOURCES` is a comma separated set of Source Component values.
+If the event's Source Component is in that list, the event will be dropped.
+By default, no events are filtered out by Source Component.